 IORT is given during your surgery, while you remain asleep, under general anaesthetic.
 It adds about 30 minutes to the operation.

 It allows your specialist to deliver a focused dose of radiotherapy into the space where the breast cancer had been.
 This means that the radiotherapy is accurately targeted within the breast.
-This method avoids the potential damage to the skin, heart and lungs
+This method avoids the potential damage to the skin, heart and lungs from traditional radiotherapy.

 You do not feel any effects from the radiotherapy and there are no additional scars on your breast.